 My name is Nikki.
-I have two young children, Georgia and Charlie.
+I have two children, Georgia and Charlie.
 I love spending time with my family and friends and being active – I love my outdoor training and playing netball.

 When I was 27, I went for a routine pap smear.
 I had no other warning signs that I could possibly have cancer.
 The only thing that was not routine was that I was 27 and had never had a pap smear.
 The results came back indicating the need for further investigation.

 I was referred to a gynaecologist where I went for a day surgery procedure to try and remove what was hopefully just pre-cancerous cells.
 The results came back and I was diagnosed with cervical cancer.

 Shortly after, I had a 10mm diameter tumour removed from my cervix.
 The process from diagnosis to treatment was extremely fast – from my first pap smear to surgery it was two months.